NAMI Savannah's Fall Family to Family Class scheduled to start September 24th. 2024.

 Support Groups: NAMI Family Support Groups are meeting in two Locations - Wilmington Island and Garden City

-NAMI Connections Support Group - Meetings will be held on Thursdays two locations: Savannah & Garden City
+NAMI Connections Support Group - Meetings will be held on Thursdays in Savannah

 If you are not interested in "in-person", groups are meeting virtually by remote connection go to https://namiga.org/support-groups/.